 Even if you can't buy from the venue, it's still possible to shave ££s of the total price, because fees vary widely between agents.
 As a rule of thumb, compare at least three ticket agencies, checking how they break down fees and postage.
 Other big booking sites are Ticketline*, Gigantic* and Star Green.

 Never take their front page price; compare based on the final screen, which shows all hidden extras.

 Ticket price comparison sites, which promise to do the legwork for you, should be the answer.
-Yet none of them cut mustard yet: coverage of agencies is limited; they usually don’t include the venue’s own price and they miss postage and delivery fees.
+Yet many don't cut the mustard: coverage of agencies is limited and they usually don’t include the venue’s own price and miss postage and delivery fees.
 Often it quite simply defeats the purpose of using them, and is better to compare yourself.

-Type the name of your tickets into Google and it’ll come up with a blizzard of ‘secondary’ ticket booking sites, purporting to sell tickets to ‘sold-out’ gigs.
+Type the name of your tickets into Google and it’ll come up with a blizzard of ‘secondary’ ticket booking sites, purporting to sell tickets to ‘sold-out’ shows.

 These sellers buy tickets from the other agencies then resell them at massive mark-ups, commonly 100% to 150% – dwarfing the others’ booking fees.
-Unless seeing the Spice Girls is your life’s dream, it’s not worth it.
+Unless seeing One Direction is your life’s dream, it’s not worth it.

 What if ticket agencies go bust?

 The shaky financial climate means many firms may struggle or collapse, yet while many want to protect themselves, it’s not that easy.

 If a single ticket costs over £100 excluding fees, the easiest way is to book on a credit card (repaid in full so there’s no interest charge), as due to Section 75 of the Consumer Credit Act the card company's equally liable if something goes wrong, so you could get your money back from it.